SuaYoo/gundb-react-express-auth-example/README.md

 - Webpack doesn't love the gun package.
 Add `noParse: /(\/gun|gun\/sea)\.js$/` to webpack.config.js to suppress warnings
 - gun only supports sessionStorage, which means users need to log in to each tab/window they open.
 I'm using BroadcastChannel (with a polyfill) to get around this

+### Open questions

+What's the best way of keeping a list of users in the db? gun superuser?